NEW!!! SUMMER HOURS: Starting on June 18th, our Market will be open from 10 A.M to 7 P.M

 What to look for when buying fresh fish and seafood

-Jon Bernasconi is a Morrisons fishmonger who prides himself on only selling the best quality fish.
+John Martinez is a Quality Seafood fishmonger who prides himself on only selling the best quality fish.

-He’s been a full-time fishmonger for eight years, having been with the company for 14 years.
+He’s been a full-time fishmonger for twenty-eight years, having been with the company for 32 years.

-So Jon, 36, knows a thing or two about seafood and how to find the freshest product.
+So John, knows a thing or two about seafood and how to find the freshest product.

 In the trade, many fishmongers work to the Torry Scale.
 This is how they judge what is fresh and what isn’t.
 It’s all based on smell, touch, feel, and how the fish looks.

 Here’s what he looks for when he’s buying fish and putting it out to his customers.

 The eyes shouldn’t be cloudy or sunken.
 They should be fresh and clear – a bit like a marble.
 The eyes are a good indicator of how fresh the fish is.
 It doesn’t always mean that the fish isn’t fresh, but it can be one tell-tale sign.
 Hake is the exception though as they are often held or hung by their eyes to avoid their sharp teeth.